Red Hat Enterprise Linux

 Exclusive for Red Hat® Developers community members

-Developers can now get a no-cost Red Hat Enterprise Linux® Developer Suite subscription for development purposes by registering and downloading through developers.redhat.com.
+Developers can now get a no-cost Red Hat Enterprise Linux® Developer subscription for development purposes by registering and downloading through developers.redhat.com.
 This subscription includes: Red Hat Enterprise Linux Server (all currently supported releases), additional development tools, and numerous add-ons such as resilient storage, scalable file systems, and high-performance networking.
 The no-cost subscription also includes access to the Red Hat Customer Portal for software updates and thousands of knowledgebase articles.
-For more information, see Frequently asked questions: no-cost Red Hat Enterprise Linux Developer Suite.
+For more information, see Frequently asked questions: no-cost Red Hat Enterprise Linux Developer Subscription.

 Developing container-based applications?